• Skip to primary navigation

 1. If the rabbit is frozen, defrost it in the fridge in a large, deep dish.
 It will need about 36 hours, so you must plan ahead.

-2. You can fry the leftover belly flaps in the pan or add them to stock.
-Use the carcass, backbone, and leftover bones after eating to make rabbit stock.
+2. Leftover raw rabbit parts: You can fry the leftover belly flaps in the pan or add them to stock.
+After eating, use the carcass, backbone, and leftover bones to make rabbit stock.

-3. Checking with an instant-read thermometer is the best way to ensure that the rabbit is safe to eat but not overcooked.
-If you overcook it, it will become dry (Amazon affiliate link).
+3. Doneness: Checking with an instant-read thermometer is the best way to ensure that the rabbit is safe to eat but not overcooked.
+If you overcook it, it will become dry (the Amazon affiliate link opens in a new tab).

 Nutrition